SAT & ACT Information

 Note: Sunday administrations of the SAT exam usually occur the day after each Saturday test date for students who cannot test on Saturday due to religious observance.

-The cost of the ACT exam is $46.50.
-For those who want to take the ACT with the optional Writing test, the cost is $62.50.
+Open the document above in a new tab to see all test dates.
+The cost of the ACT exam is $55.
+For those who want to take the ACT with the optional Writing test, the cost is $70.
 Students may register online at the ACT website.

 High School Code-143795